usnistgov/dastard/doc/DASTARD.md

 ### Abaco data source

 An `AbacoSource` (`abaco.go`) reads out one or more Abaco devices.
 The devices can be programmed to put data into a large user-space ring buffer or to produce UDP packets for DASTARD to read.
 The ring buffer type is older, and the UDP type is the newer version intended for long-term use.
-Either device produces data in a packet format.
+Either device produces data in a packet format (defined and processed in `packets/packets.go`).

 The `AbacoSource` owns slices of both `AbacoRing` and `AbacoUDPReceiver`.
 Both types implement the `PacketProducer` interface.
 The slice of rings is filled at creation time in `NewAbacoSource()` by checking for the existence of shared memory regions named `xdma*_c2h_0_description`.
 The UDP receivers, by contrast, are not created until the source is configured in `AbacoSource.Configure()`, because the user has to choose them from among the near-infinite space of host:port choices.
 After the configure call, the source maintains a slice `producers` that can potentially have one or more sources of one or both types.